 Community Supported Agriculture (CSA)

 At the Blandford Farm, we offer Community Supported Agriculture (CSA) – a relationship between community members who prefer locally-grown food and the farmers that grow it.
 CSA members support and invest in our farm by purchasing a “share” of the harvest that they can pick up weekly.
-Learn more about our 2025 CSA options and view samples of what might come in your weekly share below!
+Learn more about our 2026 CSA options and find links to register below!

 Alternative CSA Share Pick-up Options